Revisiting PBH accretion, evaporation and their cosmological consequences: PBH Mass Evolution: Accretion

 This is a key analytical result of our work.
 It directly links the final mass of the PBH to its spin $a_*$ (through our calculated $\lambda_{\text{Kerr}}$ parameter) and the background cosmology $\omega$.
 In a radiation-dominated era, for instance, the mass growth decreases with increasing spin: for $a_* = 0.01$ we obtain $M_{\rm acc} \simeq 4.53 M_{\rm in}$, for $a_* = 0.5$ it reduces to $M_{\rm acc} \simeq 4.25 M_{\rm in}$, and for the near-extremal case $a_* = 0.99$ it becomes $M_{\rm acc} \simeq 3.45 M_{\rm in}$, as illustrated in Fig.~\ref{Two_plots_b}.
 We therefore, found close to $40-50 \%$ increase of PBH mass due to relativistic accretion.

+It is important to note that our baseline $40-50\%$ mass increase assumes a monochromatic formation fraction $\gamma \simeq 0.2$.
+In reality, PBH formation is governed by critical collapse~\cite{Musco:2023dak, Musco:2004ak}, meaning $\gamma$ follows a distribution rather than a single constant value.
+Because the accretion rate scales as $\dot{M} \propto M^2$, Eq.~(\ref{eq:mass_final_acc}) reveals a non-linear dependence on $\gamma$, characterized by a critical runaway threshold, $\gamma_c = 2(1+\omega)/\lambda_{\text{Kerr}}(a_*)$.
+If a PBH forms with an initial mass fraction approaching the critical value $\gamma \rightarrow \gamma_c$, its accretion rate outpaces the background cosmological dilution, leading to runaway accretion.
+Consequently, integrating over the full critical collapse mass spectrum would skew the population-averaged mass growth $\langle M_{\rm acc} \rangle$ significantly higher than our monochromatic estimate, driven disproportionately by the heavy PBHs in the $\gamma \to \gamma_c$ tail.

+It is crucial to reconcile the existence of this mathematical runaway threshold, $\gamma_c$, with the seminal theorem of Carr \& Hawking~\cite{Carr:1974nx}, which established that PBHs cannot undergo runaway accretion in a radiation-dominated universe.
+Our findings are entirely consistent with their fundamental conclusion.
+For typical PBH formation scenarios ($\gamma \simeq 0.2$), the condition $\gamma \lesssim \gamma_c$ is satisfied.
+In this regime, the rapid cosmological dilution of the radiation fluid successfully chokes off the infall, resulting in a bounded mass increase rather than runaway growth.
+The runaway limit, $\gamma \rightarrow \gamma_c$, represents an extreme scenario that can only be realized if the initial density perturbation is anomalously large.

-This characteristic accretion timescale can be estimated by assuming that the PBH has effectively reached its final accreted mass $M_{\rm acc}$ at the moment when the accretion rate becomes comparable to the Hubble expansion rate (i.e., when $\dot{M} \simeq M H$).
+The characteristic timescale of accretion can be estimated by assuming that the PBH has effectively reached its final accreted mass $M_{\rm acc}$ at the moment when the accretion rate becomes comparable to the Hubble expansion rate (i.e., when $\dot{M} \simeq M H$).
 Under this approximation, the timescale is

 As an illustrative example, for a PBH with initial spin $a_* = 0.01$ and mass $10\,\mathrm{g}$ accreting in a radiation-dominated background, accretion effectively shuts off at approximately $\tau_{\rm BH}^{\rm acc} \simeq 3 \times 10^{6}\, M_p^{-1}$.